Misaligned Spinning Binary Black Hole Mergers in Hot Magnetized Plasma: Results

 The main features of the Poynting luminosity ``light curves'' for \texttt{UU} and \texttt{UUMIS} runs (see green and red curves in Fig. \ref{fig:mdotLP}, bottom panels) are similar to those displayed in \citeAliasTwo{Cattorini-2021}{Paper I}: an initial steep rise (i), followed by a slow growth stage (ii) across the binary inspiral; a peak (iii) corresponding to merger, and a rapid climb (iv) toward a steady value (v).
 Configurations \texttt{UD} and \texttt{UDMIS} (blue and yellow curves, respectively) exhibit similar trends, except for the absence of evident peaks corresponding to binary mergers.
 Finally, configuration \texttt{DD} (purple curve) shows moderate decrease across the inspiral, and rapidly climbs over the merger and ringdown stages.
 As \texttt{UD} and \texttt{UDMIS} runs, also configuration \texttt{DD} does not feature a peak during merger.

-We verified that the magnitude of the post-merger peaks of $L_{\mathrm{Poynt}}$ of our five configurations approximately scales with the spin parameter squared $a^2$, in agreement with the Blandford-Znajek formula \cite[][]{BZ-1977}.
+We verified that the magnitude of the post-merger steady values of $L_{\mathrm{Poynt}}$ of our five configurations approximately scales with the spin parameter squared, $a^2$, in agreement with the Blandford-Znajek formula \cite[][]{BZ-1977}.
 This scaling will be subject of a future investigation involving a broader family of spinning configurations.